splunk/security_content_docs/_posts/2018-12-14-file_with_samsam_extension.md

 | 90.0 | 100 | 90 | File writes $file_name$ with extensions consistent with a SamSam ransomware attack seen on $dest$ |

+> :information_source:
+> The Risk Score is calculated by the following formula: Risk Score = (Impact * Confidence/100).
+Initial Confidence and Impact is set by the analytic author.

 #### Reference